build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ## Clean-up

-To clean-up your AWS account, remember to delete the following:
+To clean up your AWS account, remember to delete the following:

 * The CloudWatch log group in the CloudWatch Console
 * The EventBridge Pipe, as well as the custom bus and the rule.